 The Chapel service is a central part of each class day.
 Speakers are chosen who will present a warm spiritual emphasis to encourage, uplift, and inform.

-Attendance is compulsory at the annual Celebration Days, the annual Missions Conference, all meetings scheduled in place of daily chapels, and selected events.
+Attendance is compulsory at the annual Celebration Days, all meetings scheduled in place of daily chapels, and selected events.

 Conferences